helloyanis/Groove2offline/README.md

-# Groove Coaster 2 : Original Stile offline mode
+# Groove Coaster 2 : Original Style offline mode

 Use my mod to play after the shutdown on Android!
 Play all the 4max expansion songs!